Rotorua Air Quality

 Rotorua's Air Quality

-Rotorua has the worst winter air quality in the North Island.
+Rotorua is one of the places with the worst winter air quality in the North Island.

 Rotorua's air quality exceeds the safe and acceptable level set by Ministry for Environment.
 We have the highest number of exceedences in the North Island.